-API is a collection of routines, tools, protocols that together are required for building the software application.
+Answer: API is a collection of routines, tools, protocols that together are required for building the software application.
 Any system software or application software which consists of multiple APIs can perform Application Programming Interface (API) testing.

 This form of testing includes interaction between various or says multiple APIs as well as the interaction between API and application program.
-The procedure mainly includes making API calls using software and observing system response after receiving output.
+The procedure mainly includes making API calls using software and observing system response after receiving the output.

 Q #2) Enlist some common tests that are performed on APIs.

-There can be multiple reasons for performing API testing.
+Answer: There can be multiple reasons for performing API testing.

 Let us see some common test examples, where this form of testing is used to verify: